 “One student put it as his family away from home, and we know that brotherhood is a part of fraternities, but to see how long those bonds lasted was something that stuck out to me”Alexandra Robbins

 In “Fraternity,” Robbins provides a brief explanation of the establishment, growth, and longevity behind the fraternity system.
-She shares early in the book how fraternities were established as a means to rebel against university administrations, as a way to establish a local support system among college students, and to pursue whatever members at the time considered to be elite – their adoption of Greek letters (something students of higher education were taught), the establishment of supportive alumni structures and the subsequent search for wealth in members to fund such structures.
+She shares early in the book how fraternities were established as a means to rebel against university administrations.
+Additionally, fraternities established a local support system among college students, and helped students pursue what they considered to be “elite” at any given time.

-In another of her’ books, “The Geeks Shall Inherit The Earth,” (she emphasized that she did not choose the title), Robbins introduces quirk theory – the idea that those offbeat qualities which may result in some being bullied early on in life may later be the drivers of their being embraced and supported by the world once they’ve moved past the social constructs of high school and college.
+In another of her’ books, “The Geeks Shall Inherit The Earth,” (she emphasized that she did not choose the title), Robbins introduces quirk theory.
+Her Quirk Theory suggests that those offbeat qualities which may result in some being bullied early on in life may later be the drivers of their being embraced.
+The offbeat may later feel supported by the world once they’ve moved past the social constructs of high school and college.

 How can fraternity chapters take quirk theory into account when planning for their own success?